-In Gabon, oil is produced from the EMP asset facilities which comprise of four wellhead platforms, subsea flowlines and a floating production, storage and off-loading vessel (FPSO) located some 35 kilometres offshore southern Gabon.
-Oil from the Etame, Avouma and Ebouri EEA's, managed as a single operational field, is produced by means of a combination of subsea and platform wells, which are connected by pipelines to the FPSO.
+In Gabon, oil is produced from the EMP asset facilities which comprise four wellhead platforms, subsea flowlines and a FPSO located some 35 kilometres offshore southern Gabon.
+Oil from the Etame, Avouma and Ebouri EEAs, managed as a single operational field, is produced by means of a combination of subsea and platform wells, which are connected by pipelines to the FPSO.
 The FPSO is contracted from and operated by Tinworth Pte.
 Limited.
+The contract ends in September 2021, with a one-year extension at the option of the operator.
 The processed oil is stored in tanks on the FPSO prior to export by shipping tanker.

-At 30 June 2019, there were 12 productive wells from the EMP.
+At 30 June 2020, there were 13 productive wells from the EMP.